 One of the best ways to catch attention on your website is through animation.

-One way to do this is to incorporate small, moving designs for your background images.
+One way to do this is to incorporate into your UX design small, moving designs for your background images.
 This is often done on the top section of the site so that people can see moving images as soon as they land on your page.
 For example, you can use moving icons for some crucial elements on your site to draw attention to those icons.

 When incorporating animation and micro-interaction, pay attention to color and contrast.
 Ensure that colors do not clash.
 Use natural colors like blue, green, and browns for the background.
 Reserve brighter colors like yellow, orange, and red for highlighting moving images and interactions.
 Because brighter colors are more accessible for most people to see, they will make the moving images and interactions more apparent.